WFXS-DT

 WFXS-DT (channel 55) was a television station licensed to Wittenberg, Wisconsin, United States, which served north-central Wisconsin, including Wausau and Rhinelander.
 Owned by Davis Television, LLC, it was most recently affiliated with the Fox network.
 WFXS-DT's studios were located on North 3rd Street in Wausau, and its transmitter was located northeast of Nutterville in unincorporated Marathon County.

+Channel 55 went on the air in 1999 and served as Wausau's Fox affiliate for 16 years; Fox programming had previously been shown on a secondary basis by ABC affiliate WAOW since 1994.
+It was shut down after Gray Television acquired its programming and facilities and moved them to WZAW-LD, a low-power station which Gray could own alongside CBS affiliate WSAW-TV.

 History

-The station signed on December 1, 1999, as WFXS and aired an analog signal on UHF channel 55.
-It was an affiliate of Fox from its start; before WFXS went on-the-air, most programming from the network was seen in north-central Wisconsin on some Charter systems from the Green Bay station that carried Fox (WGBA from 1992 to 1995, and WLUK-TV from 1995 to 1999).
-Other cable systems in the market carried the national Foxnet feed.

-Some Fox programming was also shown locally through a secondary affiliation on ABC affiliate WAOW (channel 9) from the early-1990s until WFXS began operations; this included the NFL on Fox following the launch of Fox Sports in 1994.
-On a side note, Davis Television was the previous owner of fellow Fox affiliate WVFX in Clarksburg, West Virginia.
+WFXS signed on December 1, 1999, operating an analog signal on UHF channel 55.
+It was an affiliate of Fox from its start; before WFXS went on the air, most programming from the network was seen in north-central Wisconsin only via WLUK-TV from Green Bay on cable.
+Some Fox programming was also shown locally through a secondary affiliation on ABC affiliate WAOW (channel 9) from 1994 until WFXS began operations; this included the NFL on Fox following the launch of Fox Sports in 1994.
+The station was also a secondary affiliate of UPN.
+The station's start had been delayed a month due to antenna performance issues; a temporary antenna loaned by WNBC in New York City and intended for the World Trade Center was used to allow the station to start in a timely manner.